-We fund education partners who are committed to measurable results in the areas outlined above and who use evidence-based “active ingredients” (i.e., best practices).
+We support education partners who are committed to measurable results in the areas outlined above and who use evidence-based “active ingredients” (i.e., best practices).
 These practices help teachers to use effective strategies, provide fun and meaningful activities, use data continuously, and incorporate language rich learning with lots of interactive reading.

 When teachers learn with and from each other, results are amplified.
 We look to support systemic solutions to persistent problems by bringing teachers and leaders together across multiple schools and centers.
 Learn more about the context in which children learn, and the skills and active ingredients that most impact kindergarten readiness and third grade reading success on our research page.

 We fund programs for families that help parents realize their dreams for their children.
 These programs build responsive relationships, create positive emotions, and place language and vocabulary at the heart of parent/child interactions.
 See our household survey and find out what 440 Oakland families with small children told us about their early childhood experiences.

 We evaluate invited proposals based on how they contribute to Oakland becoming a City of Readers, and apply evidence-based practices to help children secure the language, literacy and social emotional skills they need to be successful in school.

 Education grants are by invitation only.
 If after reading the program description and guidelines, you think your organization’s work might be a fit, please email Paula Ambrose.
 We really do value hearing from potential partners who share our dream of every child enjoying success in school and in life.
 Other things you should know about eligibility:

 - Grants are awarded to nonprofit organizations or to 501(c)(3) fiscal sponsors.